mattdm/mmwave_presence/README.md

 For Adafruit devices with CircuitPython, the best way is to compile `mmwave_presence.py` with [`mpy-cross`](https://learn.adafruit.com/welcome-to-circuitpython/frequently-asked-questions#faq-3105290), and then put that in the `/lib/` folder on your device.

+Copy `example-uart.py` to `code.py` on the device to get a quick demo.

 Basic Usage
 -----------